Get your free, immediate, Case Evaluation

-If you or a loved one has been injured in a car crash, the attorneys in our Sarasota office can review the details of your accident to determine whether you can take legal action.
-Typically, car accident lawsuits can only be filed when someone has been injured due the recklessness or negligence of another individual or entity, such as another motor vehicle driver.
-We will work with a team of investigators who can determine the cause of your accident, as well as the parties who could be held legally responsible for your losses.
-These losses may include costly medical bills, lost wages, and physical and emotional suffering incurred as a result of the crash.
+If you or a loved one has been injured in a car crash, the attorneys in our Sarasota office can review the details to determine whether you can take legal action.
+Typically, lawsuits can only be filed when someone has been injured due the recklessness or negligence of another individual or entity, such as another motor vehicle driver.
+We will work with a team of investigators who can determine the cause of your wreck, as well as the parties who could be held legally responsible for your losses.
+These losses may include costly medical bills, lost wages, and physical and emotional suffering incurred as a result of the wreck.

-Our car accident attorneys have represented hundreds of injured motorists against negligent drivers, trucking companies and other parties, and have helped these individuals obtain the compensation they needed to recover following an accident.
-If you have been injured in a crash and have questions about your legal rights, the attorneys in our Sarasota office may be able to help.
-Complete our free case review form to contact us today.
+Our lawyers have represented hundreds of injured motorists against negligent drivers, trucking companies and other parties, and have helped these individuals obtain the compensation they needed to recover following an accident.

 When Can I Sue?

-The attorneys in Morgan & Morgan’s Sarasota office handle car accident lawsuits involving:
+Morgan & Morgan’s attorneys handle automobile accident lawsuits involving:

 - Reckless and aggressive driving